Renaming Indian Road

 "The best way to help us is just to listen..." - Eddy Robinson

-by Ben Riche, almost 2 years ago
+by Ben Riche, over 2 years ago

 I am a teacher here at GRCI and have been for around 16 years.
 I have also been fortunate enough to teach grade 11 English over the last two school years with a complete focus on the voices of Indigenous people.
 As part of that course, students read nonfiction, poetry, short stories, and novels all by Indigenous authors who live in Canada.
 By reading and teaching the stories of Indigenous people, I feel like I've learned a great deal but I still have so much to learn.